Skip to contents

 • nirs_channels

-In these functions, channels should be grouped by providing a list (e.g. list(c(A, B), c(C))) where each group will be shifted to a common scale, and separate scales between groups.
+Channels should be grouped by providing a list (e.g. list(c(A, B), c(C))) where each group will be shifted to a common scale, and separate scales between groups.
 The relative scaling between channels will be preserved within each group, but lost between groups.

 nirs_channels should be specified explicitly to ensure the intended grouping structure is returned.
 The default mnirs metadata will group all NIRS channels together.